nihallakshmankonchady/performance-test-scripts/idp/README.md

 *  OIDC - Token :
    * OIDC Token (Preparation) - This includes the OAuth Details, Send OTP, Authentication, Authorization Code API's in the preparation part.
 From Authorization Code api will get the code value which will be used in the execution.
 Client id and individual id will be read from a file.
 The code generated can only be used once so the preparation samples must be equal or higher to execution.
    * OIDC Token (Execution) - Code created from the preparation will be used only once and a signed JWT key value is also required for which we are using a JSR223 Sampler.
-Generate Client Assertion sampler is been used to generate a signed JWT token value from the client id file created from OIDC Client via PMS (Setup) and its public and private secret key pair which will be used for the execution.
+Generate Client Assertion sampler is been used to generate a signed JWT token value from the client id file created from Create OIDC Client in MOSIP Authentication System (Setup) and its public and private secret key pair which will be used for the execution.
 An access token will be generated in the response body.

 *  OIDC - UserInfo :
    * OIDC UserInfo (Preparation) - For the preparation we need 5 api's OAuth Details, Send OTP, Authentication, Authorization Code and Token Endpoint api from which a access token will be generated.
 Access token will be used for the execution.